rafaelvascc/google-meet-dice-roller/README.md

 ## [1.2.1] - 2022-04-03

 ### Fixes
-- Fixed goodle meet text area not being found by scripts (they removed the textarea name....)
+- Fixed google meet text area not being found by scripts (they removed the textarea name....)

 ## [1.2.0] - 2021-06-20